alex347a/Obsidian/3. Semester/Signalbehandling/6 Opgaver.md

 $$
 Since the poles magnitude are below 1 that means the system is stable.

-3. Plot the impulse response of the system with $n = 0:15$
+3. Plot the impulse response of the system with $n = 0:15$ (try different functions / ways)